 Making API calls from the Plugin

 The API will provide you with a valid JWT token.
-For how to use the token see Login to BioT.
+For details on how to use the token, see Login to BioT.

 📘